Disney Renaissance: Remakes

 The fourth live-action adaptation, Mulan, was released on September 4, 2020.
 It was directed by Niki Caro with Harry Gregson-Williams acting as the new composer and songwriter for the film.
 Originally scheduled to be a wide theatrical release in March 2020, it was ultimately cancelled in the United States after being delayed multiple times due to the COVID-19 pandemic.
-Disney instead premiered the film on September 4, 2020 on Disney+, for a premium fee in countries where the service had launched.
+Disney instead premiered the film on September 4, 2020, on Disney+, for a premium fee in countries where the service had launched.
 The film had a traditional theatrical release in countries without Disney+ where theaters have re-opened.
 With a production budget of $200 million, the film was a financial disappointment (partially due to the pandemic), grossing only $70 million, not including digital earnings from Disney+.
 The film received generally positive reviews from western critics, who praised the action sequences, visuals, and performances but criticized the screenplay.
 It received unfavorable reviews from Chinese audiences, who criticized the character development, inaccurate depictions of Chinese history and mishandling of Chinese cultural elements.

-The Little Mermaid is the upcoming fifth remake from the Disney Renaissance.
-Directed and produced by Rob Marshall, it is set to be released on May 26, 2023.
-Alan Menken also returns as the film's composer and will write new songs alongside producer Lin-Manuel Miranda.
+The fifth live-action adaptation, The Little Mermaid, was released on May 26, 2023 (directed and produced by Rob Marshall).
+Alan Menken also returned as the film's composer and wrote new songs alongside producer Lin-Manuel Miranda.
+The Little Mermaid grossed $298.2 million in the United States and Canada, and $271.4 million in other territories, for a worldwide gross of $569.6 million.
+Critics praised the performances of the cast and the musical sequences but criticized the visual effects and character designs.
+Vanessa Armstrong of /Film called it a live-action remake "done well" that "improves on the original" and had no doubt that "it will become an indelible part of many a young person's childhood, and I can't wait to watch it with my daughter."
+Ann Hornaday of The Washington Post called it an "on-the-other-fin mixed bag of a movie that honors its source material with a big, color-saturated production, while never precisely proving that it ever needed to exist."

-Live-action adaptations of The Hunchback of Notre Dame and Hercules are currently in development, with the latter being directed by Guy Ritchie.
+A live-action adaptation of Hercules is currently in development with Guy Ritchie to direct it.

 Video games

-Disney Interactive Studios, the video game company who creating video games based on the Disney Renaissance films, The Little Mermaid (1991), Aladdin (1993), Beauty and the Beast (1994), The Lion King (1994), Pocahontas (1996), The Hunchback of Notre Dame: Topsy Turvy Games (1996), Hercules (1997), Mulan (1998) and Tarzan (1999).
+With the exception of The Rescuers Down Under, the Disney Renaissance films had video game releases during the 1990s: The Little Mermaid (1991), Aladdin (1993), Beauty and the Beast (1994), The Lion King (1994), Pocahontas (1996), The Hunchback of Notre Dame: Topsy Turvy Games (1996), Hercules (1997), Mulan (1998) and Tarzan (1999).